Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Invariants of the Weil Representation

-This means that $M$ operates on the space of invariants of the subgroup of Proposition \ref{genPar} and acts triangularly on the spanning set of characteristic functions $v^H$ for isotropic subgroups $H$ of $D$.
-We can therefore apply the following lemma proven in \cite[Lemma 5.5.10]{NRS}.
+Thus, Lemma \ref{XS} means that $A$ operates on the space of invariants of the subgroup of Proposition \ref{genPar}, which is spanned by the set of characteristic functions $v^H$ for isotropic subgroups $H$ of $D$, and acts triangularly on this spanning set.
+We can therefore apply the following lemma, that is proven in \cite[Lemma 5.5.10]{NRS}.

-\begin{Lemma} Let $V$ be a finite dimensional vector space over a field $\mathbb{K}$, $M$ be a linear transformation on $V$, and $(P, \leq)$ a partially ordered set.
-Suppose there exists a spanning set $v_p$ of V indexed by $p \in P$ on which $M$ acts triangularly, i.e.
+\begin{Lemma} Let $V$ be a finite dimensional vector space (over an arbitrary field), let $A$ be a linear transformation on $V$, and let $(P, \leq)$ a partially ordered set.
+Suppose that there exists a spanning set $v_p$ of V indexed by $p \in P$ on which $A$ acts triangularly, i.e.

 for suitable coefficients $c_{pq}$.
 Suppose furthermore that $c_{pp} = 1$ if and only if $p$ is maximal in $P$.
-Then the fixed subspace of $M$ in $V$ is spanned by the elements $v_p$ for $p$ maximal. \end{Lemma}
+Then the subspace of $V$ that is fixed by $A$ is spanned by the elements $v_p$ for $p$ maximal. \end{Lemma}

-The set of isotropic subgroups of a given discriminant form is partially ordered by the inclusion.
-We show that the maximal elements in this partial order are exactly the self-dual isotropic subgroups. \begin{Lemma} If $D$ possesses self-dual isotropic subgroups, every isotropic subgroup $H \subset D$ is contained in some self-dual isotropic subgroup.
-Moreover, the maximal isotropic subgroups of $D$ are exactly the self-dual ones in this case. \end{Lemma} \begin{proof} Let $H$ be a isotropic subgroup such that $H \neq H^\bot$, and let $\Tilde{H}$ be a self-dual isotropic subgroup.
+The set of isotropic subgroups of a given discriminant form is partially ordered by inclusion.
+We show that the maximal elements in this partial order are exactly the self-dual isotropic subgroups. \begin{Lemma} If $D$ possesses self-dual isotropic subgroups, then every isotropic subgroup $H \subset D$ is contained in some self-dual isotropic subgroup.
+Moreover, the maximal isotropic subgroups of $D$ are exactly the self-dual ones in this case. \end{Lemma} \begin{proof} Let $H$ be an isotropic subgroup such that $H \neq H^\bot$, and let $\Tilde{H}$ be a self-dual isotropic subgroup.
 Consider the group homomorphism $\Tilde{H} \to D/H^\bot$.
 Since $|D/H^\bot| < |\tilde{H}|$, the kernel contains a non-trivial element $x \in \tilde{H} \cap H^\bot$.
 Then the group $\langle H, x \rangle$ is still isotropic.
 This means that maximal elements in the set of isotropic subgroups of $D$ have to be self-dual.
-On the other hand, a self-dual isotropic subgroups cannot be a proper subgroups of another isotropic subgroup.
+On the other hand, a self-dual isotropic subgroup cannot be a proper subgroup of another isotropic subgroup.
 This can be easily seen by comparing the orders of the groups. \end{proof}